tilezen/vector-datasource/CONTRIBUTING.md

 <img width="372" alt="screen shot 2016-07-18 at 18 07 14" src="https://cloud.githubusercontent.com/assets/853051/16935232/8fe83c0e-4d12-11e6-86f7-b16eebc22f84.png">

-If you're modifying a feature it can be helpful to search in the JSON response for the thing you want to change to confirm it's the right tile.
+If you're modifying a feature, it can be helpful to search in the JSON response for the thing you want to change to confirm it's the right tile.
 If you're adding a new feature, you could search for something you know should be in the tile already to confirm you got the right one.

 <div class='alert-message'>It's helpful to install a browser extension to view the JSON formatted. <a href="https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc">jsonview</a> for Chrome is pretty good.</div>